usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 Traces
 ######

-There are currently only three traces that can be activated by using the ``ns3::McpttHelper``, and this can be done by following the example given below, after all the applications have been created.
+There are currently four traces that can be activated by using the ``ns3::McpttHelper``, and this can be done by following the example given below, after all the applications have been created.